-All foods consumed during phase 2 ust be pureed in a blender and thinned so they can fit through a straw.
-Patients should NOT use straws however to prevent gas and air from getting into the healing stomach.
-The protein goal at this point in post-op is 60 to 90 grams daily.
+All foods consumed during phase 2 must be pureed in a blender and thinned enough to fit through a straw.
+However, do NOT use a straw in order to prevent gas and air from entering the stomach.
+The goal of this phase is to get 60-90 grams of protein daily.

 - Unsweetened coconut, almond, or Lactaid free milk; some people become lactose intolerant after surgery

 - Unsweetened applesauce

-- Blended Greek yogurt (no fruit chunks); choose one that has more protein than sugar
+- Blended plain Greek yogurt; choose one that has more protein than sugar

 - Cooked cereal with lactose-free milk (Cream of Wheat, grits, or oatmeal)